COMS-BC3997-SP23/website-LeyiCui-Angel/README.md

-Building and previewing your site locally
+Building and previewing your site locally:
-Assuming Jekyll and Bundler are installed on your computer:

 Change your working directory to the root directory of your site.